 In general, the sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activities.
-Contaminants that may be present in source water include: microbial contaminants; inorganic contaminants pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.
+Contaminants that may be present in source water include: microbial contaminants; inorganic contaminants; pesticides and herbicides: organic chemical contaminants: and radioactive contaminants.
 In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
-The State Health Department and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+The State Health Department and the FDA's regulations establish limits that are similar but not as rigorous for contaminants in bottled water which must provide protection for public health.
+It should be noted that almost all bottled water contains substantially more microplastics than that of public water.
+Therefore it is recommended that consumers do a complete comparison.